gmccreight/Flask-and-React-TODO/README.md

 When you use terminal inside Cursor, you're actually using a shell inside the container.

+The `./vscode/tasks.json` file contains two tasks that automatically run the frontend and backend servers when this project opens.
+You will see their output in the terminal window inside Cursor.

 ## TODO

 - [ ] Get deployment working on Vercel